dusty-qw/unezquake/README.md

  * `cl_spray_preview_alpha` - how transparent your spray preview will appear
  * `cl_spray_colorize` - tint all sprays to match your color scheme
  * `cl_spray_distance` - how close you need to be from a surface to

-### Antilag Support

- * `cl_predict_buffer` - how many frames are buffered before prediction is used. `"0"` is the fastest but will result in more errors like phantom rockets
- * `cl_predict_sound` - controls prediction of local movement feedback sounds
- * `cl_predict_projectiles` - controls if projectiles are predicted
- * `cl_predict_explosions` - controls prediction of local own-rocket explosion effects, audio, and movement kick
- * `cl_predict_smoothview` - values between 0.1 and 2 will attempt to smooth fast position changes from packet loss or knockback
- * `cl_predict_weaponsound` - controls prediction of weapon sounds

 ### Improved Player Prediction / Movement